MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 [!INCLUDE [Include file for the immersive spaces in Mesh article](../../Includes/license-requirements-for-Mesh.md)]

+For extra help, see the [Mesh licensing in Troubleshooting and FAQs](../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh).

 ## (Optional) Configure Mesh in M365 Apps Admin Center

 > [!IMPORTANT]